gem5/website/_pages/documentation/general_docs/kconfig_build_system.md

 ### setconfig

-Set values in an existing config directory as specified on the command line.
+The `setconfig` command sets values in an existing config directory as specified on the command line.

-The users or developers can get the Kconfig options via `menuconfig` or `guiconfig`
+The users or developers can get the Kconfig options via `menuconfig` or `guiconfig`.

-For example, to enable gem5's built in systemc kernel:
+For example, to enable gem5 is built in systemc kernel:

 ```bash
 scons setconfig gem5_build USE_SYSTEMC=y